dmno-dev/dmno/packages/docs-site/src/content/docs/docs/get-started/concepts.md

 ### Service

 Within a monorepo, this is a workspace package that uses some config, and usually is a runnable/deployable chunk of your system.
-It could be an app, a site, a microservice, or occasionally even a shared library (if it uses config).
+It could be an app, a site, a microservice, or occasionally even a shared library, if it uses config.
 In the DMNO world, these are all considered "services".

 ### Pick

-When you reach into a parent (or sibling), you "pick" a config item.
+When you reach into a parent or sibling, you "pick" a config item.
 By default, any item from the parent can be _picked_ by a child.
-Additionally, any _output_ (config items with `expose: true`) of a sibling can be picked by any other service.
+Additionally, any _output_ (e.g., config items with `expose: true`) of a sibling can be picked by any other service.

 ### Plugin